Build Distro buckets

 Default buckets

-Runway will by default start off with three distinct buckets: Release Candidates, Development, and a personal bucket.
+Runway will by default start your team off with three distinct buckets: Release Candidates, Development, and for certain user groups, a Personal Bucket.

 Release Candidates bucket

-The Release Candidates bucket can be used to group together release candidate builds – by default, it’s configured with a branch rule that's set up with your app’s Release Candidate CI/CD workflow and release branch (as defined during the setup flow of your CI/CD integration).
+The Release Candidates bucket can be used to group together release candidate builds – if your team is already set up on Runway's Release Management product, the Release Candidates bucket will be automatically configured with a branch rule that uses your app’s Release Candidate CI/CD workflow and release branch (as defined during the setup flow of your CI/CD integration).

-Release Candidate buckets will by default include all org admins as well as any app users with at least one role as bucket members.
+Release Candidate buckets will by default include all org admins as well as all default user groups as bucket members.
 Org admins will be included as bucket admins.
-Other roles will be included as bucket testers.
+Default user groups will be included as bucket testers.

 Development bucket

-The Development bucket can be used to group together development or alpha builds – by default, it’s configured with a branch rule that's set up with your app’s Development CI/CD workflow and working branch (as defined during the set up flow of your CI/CD integration).
+The Development bucket can be used to group together development or alpha builds – if your team is already set up on Runway's Release Management product, the Development bucket is by default configured with a branch rule that uses your app’s Development CI/CD workflow and working branch (as defined during the set up flow of your CI/CD integration).

-Development buckets will by default include all org admins as well as any app users with at least one role as bucket members.
+Development buckets will by default include all org admins as well as default user groups as bucket members.
 Org admins will be included as bucket admins.
-Other roles will be included as bucket testers.
+Default groups will be included as bucket testers.

 Personal bucket

-By default, any user with an admin role in the org, or any user in the app with a PM, EM, or Engineer role will get a personal bucket.
+Any user with an admin role in the org, or any user in the app with a PM, EM, or Engineer role will get a Personal bucket by default.
 These buckets are designed as freeform workspaces – a bucket where you can upload any kind of build to share with whomever you like.

 Automations